attackgoat/screen-13/README.md

 ## Notes

 - Run your game with the `RUST_LOG` environment variable set to `screen_13=trace` for detailed debugging messages
-- Make all panics/todos/unreachables and others only have messages in debug builds?
-- Consider removing the extra derived things
 - Create new BMFont files on Windows using [this](http://www.angelcode.com/products/bmfont/)
 - Regenerate files by cd'ing to correct directory and run this:
   - "c:\Program Files (x86)\AngelCode\BMFont\bmfont.com" -c SmallFonts-12px.bmfc -o SmallFonts-12px.fnt